mdelobelle/metadatamenu/docs/controls.md

 1. Right-click on the link (or context menu, ...)
 2. Click on " 🔎 Update ... "
 3. Type or select the link within the modal

+### Update a list of links to files (type: `MultiFile`)

+1. Right-click on the link (or context menu, ...)
+2. Click on " 🔎 Update ... "
+3. Click on the chosen links within the list
+4. Click on the save button to save or click X or `esc` to cancel, or click the trash button to empty the field

 ### Update a date (type: `Date`)